Physical Abuse

 How Can I Seek Help for Children Suffering From Physical Abuse?

 A child who has been abused needs special support and treatment as early as possible.
-The longer he or she continues to be abused or is left to deal with the situation on his or her own, the less likely the child is to make a full recovery.
+The longer they continue to be abused or are left to deal with the situation on their own, the less likely the child is to make a full recovery.

 In any case of abuse, the child's safety is of primary concern.
-He or she needs to be in a safe environment free of the potential for continuing abuse.
+They need to be in a safe environment free of the potential for continuing abuse.